SchwarzIT/onyx/packages/storybook-utils/README.md

   </picture>
 </div>

-# onyx VitePress theme
+# onyx Storybook utils

-VitePress theme that uses the onyx design system created by [Schwarz IT](https://it.schwarz).
+Storybook utilities for Vue created by [Schwarz IT](https://it.schwarz).

-## Documentation

-You can find our documentation [here](https://onyx.schwarz/development/packages/vitepress-theme.html).